mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

   <https://grpc.io/docs/>.
 * If you want to learn more about the Temporal Java SDK, visit the source code on GitHub <https://github.com/temporalio/sdk-java>
-* If you want to learn more about the Temporal proto files, visite the source code on GitHub <https://github.com/temporalio/api>
+* If you want to learn more about the Temporal proto files, visit the source code on GitHub <https://github.com/temporalio/api>
 * If you want to learn more about data converter, visit <https://docs.temporal.io/concepts/what-is-a-data-converter/>
 * If you want to learn more about authorization, visit <https://docs.temporal.io/server/security/#authorization>